 If you have a stewardship account then please search 'B@titude Limited'.

 Volunteer help is always needed and is vital for the continued running and development of the shop.
-We’re always looking for help with sorting and steaming clothes, making teas and coffees and keeping the place looking clean and tidy.More info
+We’re always looking for help with sorting and steaming clothes and keeping the place organised and tidy.More info